JackSzwergold/Writing/memories/Going to See the Shaggy DA in Times Square in the 1970s with My Dad.md

 As a 7 year old kid, most of the films out at the time didn’t really appeal to me.
 I liked cartoons and other short attention span—and many literally short—ephemeral stuff you could catch on TV.
 So movies always seemed like more of an adult thing to me anyway.

 But on that specific Sunday I saw an ad for a movie that blew my mind: It was for “The Shaggy D.A.!”
-I had no idea what the movie was about didn’t care becausse two key things grabbed my attention: One, this was a movie that featured a dog as a lawyer and two, this particular screening of the movie would give me the opportunity to meet Goofy in person!
+I had no idea what the movie was about didn’t care because two key things grabbed my attention: One, this was a movie that featured a dog as a lawyer and two, this particular screening of the movie would give me the opportunity to meet Goofy in person!
 My mind was blown!
 I had to see this movie!

 I ran over to my dad and entusiastically showed him the ad, “I want to see this movie!”
 I said as I pointed my tiny newsprint covered fingers to the ad for “The Shaggy D.A.” that had a special appearance by Goofy.